QuantEcon/python_lecture_sandpit/source/rst/HS_recursive_models.rst

 The system formed by the FONCs and the transition equations can be  handed over to Python

-Python will solve planning problem for fixed parameter values.
+Python will solve planning problem for fixed parameter values

 Here are the **Python  Ready Equations**